Aging in Place Remodeling Ideas for Now and the Future

 Increasing accessibility is a must for those growing older at home

-(Above) Debbie remodeled her father’s bathroom to fit a wheelchair and walker
+(Above) Debbie completed an aging in place remodeling project in her father’s bathroom to fit a wheelchair and walker.

 There are many reasons to undertake a major renovation project.
 Not the least of which is to make the space safer and more accessible to those living there.